ipa320/cob_calibration/readme.md

 --->

-Automatic Camera and Robot Calibration
+Automatic camera and robot calibration
 ====
 ---